canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 required to build the package from source in the ``Build-Depends`` field.
-It also contains some meta-information such as the maintainer's name, the version of Debian Policy that the package complies with, the location of the packaging version control repository, and the upstream home page.
+It also contains some meta-information such as the maintainer's name, the version of Debian Policy that the package complies with, the location of the packaging version control repository, and the :term:`upstream <Upstream>` home page.

 Note that in Ubuntu, we set the ``Maintainer`` field to a general address because anyone can change any package (this differs from Debian where changing